VBAC Induction Options: Methods, Risks, and What to Expect

 Prostaglandin Use

-If you’re considering induction for your VBAC, prostaglandin use may be an option worth discussing with your healthcare provider.
 Prostaglandins are hormones that help ripen the cervix and stimulate contractions, making them useful for initiating labor.

 Oxytocin Administration

-Here are some key points about oxytocin administration:
+Key points about oxytocin administration:

 • The dosage is gradually increased based on your response.

-• Continuous monitoring of contractions is essential.
+• Continuous monitoring of contractions is required throughout.

 Consult with your provider about the benefits and risks to ensure it fits your birth plan.